ReactForBeginners/es6-production-workflow/README.md

 rgb-core
 ========
-A simple example of React, Gulp, Babel and Browserify working together.
+A simple example of React, Gulp, Babel and Browserify working together in beautiful ES6 harmony.

-### What you'll find here
+## What you'll find here
 Contains examples of:
  - Creating React components as ES6 classes
    + No getInitialState needed